ukatech/jsstp-lib/docs/README_EN.md

 npm i jsstp
 ```

-After that, use `import` to bring in jsstp in js
+After that, use `import` to bring in jsstp in js.

 ```javascript
 import jsstp from "jsstp";